 APD: Man on house arrest sold guns, drugs out of apartment

-In the month that followed, according to court records, Segura "maintained acceptable communication" with his pretrial officer and had not violated house arrest.
+In the month that followed, according to court records, Segura "maintained acceptable communication" with his pretrial officer and did not violate house arrest.

 Authorities say that's because Segura didn't have a reason to leave.
 Albuquerque police say he and his brother were selling guns and drugs out of their Northeast Albuquerque apartment.